wolflikeshug/online-inventory-system-for-biological-lab/README.md

 # CITS3200-repo
-This is the test repo for CITS3200
+This is the test readme file for CITS3200
+The first meeting setted at 18:00 26/07/2022.